AdrianVillodres/CodeQuestDLC/README.md

 | 2 | 1 | 6 | 2 | Output = "Fireball" |
 | 2 | 2 | 6 | 2 | Output = "Ice ray" |
 | 2 | 3 | 6 | 2 | Output = "Arcane shield" |

+Always be level 1 at least so no error or limit cases

 # Chapter 7